 The next year, 1969, the Golden Globe solo non-stop round-the-world race was announced; two of the entrants set off in 40-foot Piver Victress trimarans.
 Nigel Tetley was sailing a full-cabin version, Donald Crowhurst was in a Cox Marine flush-decker similar to Kelsall’s 35′ “Folatre.”
 Both these voyages ended disastrously and their failures marked the end of attempts to race Piver tris across oceans.

-Author’s note: I wrote this Piver biography for wikipedia around 2010, and watched as it was amended and rendered un-readable by people with little or no experience of the subject matter—or writing ability.
-(I sailed on 45′ and 64′ Pivers built in Cornwall in 1965, worked with Derek Kelsall and James Wharram, met Nigel Tetley, and into Jim Brown in Port Townsend around 2006. ) It wasn’t until January, 2017 that I realized I could retrieve my Piver biograpy from Wikipediait, add some pictures, edit it properly, and re-publish it on this website..
+Author’s note: I wrote this Piver biography for wikipedia around 2010, and watched as it was amended and rendered un-readable by people with little or no writing ability or real-life experience with this subject.
+(I sailed on 45′ and 64′ Pivers built in Cornwall in 1965, worked with Derek Kelsall and James Wharram, met Nigel Tetley when he gave a lecture at the AYRS in London,, and sat down with Jim Brown and his son Russell in Port Townsend around 2006. )